chevalinator/ReadingSummary/The Five Dysfunctions of a Team - Patrick Lencioni/readme.md

 Role of the leader: demonstrate vulnerability first.
 Must create an environment that doesn't punish vulnerability.
 Must be genuine, can't be staged.

+### Fer of Conflict

+Ideological conflict are limited concepts and ideas.
+They are not destructive fighting and personal politics.

+Goal is to product the best result in the shortest amount of time.
+It is a time saver.
+Those that avoid conflict do not fix the issue

+#### Overcoming this dysfunction

+- Acknoledging that conflict is productive and that many teams have tendency to avoid it.

+- Mining for conflict.
+Extract buried disagreement.
+Must callout senstive issues and call them out.
+Can assign a member of a team to this responsibility during a meeting.

+- Recognize when peer engaged in conflict becomes uncomfortable with the level of discord.
+Interrupt and remind that it is necessary.
+Effective tool from draining tension.
+At the end, remind that conflict are helpful for the team and not to be avoided

+- Thomas–Kilmann Conflict Mode Instrument

+Role of the leader: avoid temptation to protect members from harm.
+Like a child, deprives members of the skill to manage this themselves.
+Demonstrate restreint, allow resolution to occur naturally as messy as it can sometimes be.
+Do not avoid conflict himself.
 ----
 # Quotes